Kkies/movie-market-analysis/README.md

 ## Observations
 ![cum_rev_genre](https://user-images.githubusercontent.com/44031998/90838622-52c19400-e323-11ea-9c12-fc48a93ea81d.png)
-- Although animation comes in last for top 10 number of movies produced, it comes in top 5 for cumulative revenue.
-In addition, each decade of animation release has significantly   increasing amount of revenue.
+- We found that the best genre of movie to make is either animation, adventure of sci-fi.
 ---
 ![Screen Shot 2020-08-20 at 8 28 23 PM](https://user-images.githubusercontent.com/44031998/90838790-cebbdc00-e323-11ea-8599-ff8f1433a313.png)
 - While May seems to be a good month for revenue, it is not a good month for longevity.
+That being said, as a new studio, we should focus on capitalizing on the summer market in June or July.
+After the blockbusters kick off the summer in May and we don't have them to compete with
 ---
 ![Screen Shot 2020-08-20 at 8 31 57 PM](https://user-images.githubusercontent.com/44031998/90838936-3d009e80-e324-11ea-975f-3daf20a93998.png)
-- A wide array of actors, actresses, directors, and composers would make for a great movie production.
+- Here are the top 15 actors/actresses who's movies have generated the most amount of revenue.
 ---
 ![Screen Shot 2020-08-20 at 8 30 53 PM](https://user-images.githubusercontent.com/44031998/90838888-12164a80-e324-11ea-85da-9937bc57494d.png)
 - Most Twitter users we queried were actually conflicted on going back to theatres/theatre reopening.
+We need more data to be able to answer whether an online release would be better.
 ---

 ## Recommendations